 Yes.
 They will be posted to YouTube or the NCBS website.

 The CTCBLL season will be 6 weeks, beginning with tryouts late May or early June.
-There will be several practices and ~10 games with a regular season and playoffs taking place during the 6th week.
-The winner of the Constitutional Cup (Playoff Champion) will then play for a National Championship in Huntington Beach, CA.
+There will be 1-2 practices and ~10 games with a regular season and playoffs taking place during the 6th week.
+The winner of the Constitutional Cup (Playoff Champion) will then play for a National Championship in San Jose, CA in August.

 3 of the top 5 players with the highest average goals scored in a career in Men’s NCAA Division 1 Field lacrosse grew up playing Canadian box lacrosse.

 Approximately 80% of players currently in the National Lacrosse League are Canadian

 Yes, you will need insurance provided as part of your USBOXLA Membership for tryouts and, if you make a team, for the season.
 The cost is normally ~$45 but will be waived.
 You will also have to provide a signed waiver which will be provided.
 Lacrosse is a physical sport.
 Our focus will always be on the safety of the athlete.
 However, players may be hurt and therefore are required to maintain insurance.

 The CTCBLL follows the National Collegiate Box Series rules (essentially NLL rules with some small differences).